 Arizona also participated in another Lumina project, Best Practices in Statewide Articulation and Transfer Systems, which seeks to develop a deeper understanding of how states coordinate their articulation and transfer programs for students who move from two-year to four-year institutions, focusing strategies that increase access to and success in higher education.

 Additionally, the Arizona Board of Regents and the University of Arizona participate in the Western Academic Leadership Forum, whose members address regional higher education issues and engage in cooperative resource sharing.
-Stephanie Jacobson, associate vice president of academic and student affairs at the board, is the former chair of the Forum.
-Another WICHE initiative, the Western Alliance for Community College Academic Leaders, brings academic leaders of community colleges and technical schools and systems together with state governing and coordinating boards associated with two-year institutions to exchange ideas and information, share resources and expertise, and collaborate on regional initiatives.
-The Maricopa Community Colleges and all its institutions are members, as are Eastern Arizona College, and Yavapai College.
-Both the Forum and the Alliance held their 2012 annual meetings in Phoenix, and the Alliance returns to Tempe in 2014.
+The Western Alliance for Community College Academic Leaders brings academic leaders of community colleges and technical schools and systems together with state governing and coordinating boards associated with two-year institutions to exchange ideas and information, share resources and expertise, and collaborate on regional initiatives.
+The Maricopa Community Colleges and all its institutions are members, as are Arizona Western College, Eastern Arizona College, and Yavapai College.
+Both the Forum and the Alliance held their 2012 annual meetings in Phoenix, and the Alliance returned to Tempe in 2014.

-A number of Arizona colleges and universities have received recognition for cutting-edge uses of educational technology tools and practices to enhance teaching and learning through the WCET Outstanding Work (WOW) award.
-Rio Salado College, Arizona State University, Cochise College, University of Arizona, and the University of Phoenix have been recognized for their effective and innovative uses of technology in education.
+Arizona colleges and universities have been recognied for cutting-edge uses of educational technology tools and practices to enhance teaching and learning through the WCET Outstanding Work (WOW) award.
+Rio Salado College, Arizona State University, Cochise College, University of Arizona, and the University of Phoenix have been honored for their effective and innovative uses of technology in education.
 Rio Salado College is a participant in the Transparency by Design project, a consumer education and accountability strategy benefiting adult students and the online higher education community.

 Other Initiatives.
 Arizona participated in the WICHE-managed State Scholars Initiative (SSI), a national business/education partnership effort working to increase the number of students who take a rigorous curriculum in high school; its program was funded by a grant of $300,000 from the U.S. Department of Education’s Office of Vocational and Adult Education.

 The Pima County Community College system, with six campuses and four learning and education centers, participates in the Master Property Program (MPP).
-The program helps institutions reduce their insurance premiums and improve their coverage.
-Created by the Midwestern Higher Education Compact (MHEC) and expanded to the WICHE region, the MPP includes 58 member institutions with total insured values of $86.4 billion.
+The program helps institutions in the West reduce their insurance premiums and improve their coverage.
+Created by the Midwestern Higher Education Compact (MHEC) in 1994 and expanded to the WICHE region in 2004, the MPP includes more than 150 campuses with total insured values of over $100 billion.
 WICHE is also partnering with MHEC to offer MHECare, a new health program providing vetted, competitively priced medical benefits for students.
 Underwritten by UnitedHealthcare StudentResources, MHECare offers a variety of plans.
+In a third collaboration with MHEC, WICHE extends the benefits of MHECtech to colleges and universities in the West enabling them to purchase off competitively bid purchaing agreements to reduce costs on a range of hardware and software products and services.